Former Island Park Mayor Laurie Augustin advocates for accused in voter fraud case - Local News 8

 Like family members of the accused, Augustin points to Idaho Title 34, which governs voter qualifications and registration.
 The law outlines a specific process for challenging a voter’s registration, including a written inquiry mailed to the challenged elector and a hearing where the individual can present evidence of their qualifications.
 Augustin argues that Fremont County authorities should have followed this procedure rather than pursuing felony charges.
 "It seems that the step of the city or the county clerk was skipped," she said.

+Augustin claims both sides were encouraged to register to vote, and clarifies she doesn't condone voter fraud.
+However, she questions why only certain voter names were challenged.
+"The people charged are those who were vocal against the proposal," Augustin said.
+"I could see others that should have also been challenged."

+Due to state and federal law, voting records are private, making it impossible to verify how the accused or other Island Park Community members voted.

 However, according to court documents, the Fremont County Clerk's office did provide detectives with a list of challenged voters on May 2, 2024.
+This was reportedly in response to the large number of voters registering to vote on the day of the election.
 Furthermore, state and federal laws are clear that a person's legal voting address is their permanent residence, often linked to where they file income taxes.
 Court documents reveal that several of the accused individuals hold driver's licenses and have filed taxes for primary residences in other cities in Idaho, and in some cases, other states, while voting in Island Park.

 When asked if the 11 accused were aware of these statutes, former mayor Augustin claimed is was not made clear on any of the voter registration posters or on vote.gov.
 "As far as primary residence address, where your taxes have been filed, those types of things.
 That wasn't part of the requirement on the list that when I walk up and say, I want to register, here's my driver's license," said Augustin.